Nutty-Nuts/Notes/sophomore/second/CSCC 31/Instruction Set Architecture.md

 ## Register Indirect Addressing
 - Register Indirect Addressing is a type of addressing were the operand being specified comes from memory but the address is not directly specified in the instruction
+### Self Modifying Program
+- Self Modifying Program is a program that can alter its own instruction by itself
 ### Pointer

 > [!success] Advantages